wp_suspend_cache_addition()

 #2 Temporary suspension of cache additions

-Consider the case where stopping object caching solves the problem of memory overflow, and this happens very often when importing data into WP.
+Let's consider a case where suspending object caching resolves the memory overflow issue, which is very common when importing data into WP.

-Let's say we're importing a large data set into WordPress.
-For example, we need to populate a table of posts from another database, or a CSV file, or by API.
-To do this, we have code where we use the add posts function wp_insert_post() or wp_update_post().
-These functions, after adding a post to the database, add the data to the cache so that you can retrieve it later without an additional query.
-But we don't need caching when importing, because by default the cache is written to RAM and may not be enough as a result of import.
+Suppose we are importing a large array of data into WordPress.
+For instance, we need to populate the post table from another database, CSV file, or via an API.
+For this purpose, we have a code where we use the post insertion function wp_insert_post() or wp_update_post().
+These functions, after adding the post to the database, add the data to the cache to retrieve it later without additional queries.
+However, caching is not needed during import because by default, the cache is stored in the memory and it may run out as a result of import.

-So for the import to work as it should, we need to turn off the cache before the import and turn it on afterwards:
+Therefore, to ensure the import works as intended, we need to disable the cache before the import and then re-enable it afterward:

-// memorize the current state (this is an example that you can do this too) $was_suspended = wp_suspend_cache_addition(); // disabling caching wp_suspend_cache_addition( true ); // HERE IS YOUR IMPORT CODE.
-Object caching doesn't work here anymore // return the previous state of the cache back wp_suspend_cache_addition( $was_suspended );
+// Remember the current state (this is an example of how it can be done) $was_suspended = wp_suspend_cache_addition(); // Disable caching wp_suspend_cache_addition( true ); // YOUR IMPORT CODE HERE.
+Object caching does not work here anymore. // Restore the previous cache state wp_suspend_cache_addition( $was_suspended );

 Changelog